SalesforceFoundation/PMM/unpackaged/post/README.md

                         name: "Deploy Folder of Unmanaged Reports"
 ```
 5. Ask the team's embedded release engineer to set up a staging installer to test that the new deploy_post step appears correctly.

+## To add more metadata to an existing unpackaged metadata bundle...

+1. Follow step 2 above to add the necessary metadata files and potentially folders.
+2. Update the package.xml for the metadata bundle.